Mathisgdi/API_Restaurant/README.md

 Open Postman and create a new request.
 Set the request method to the desired HTTP method (GET, POST, PUT, DELETE).
-Set the request URL to the desired endpoint (e.g. http://localhost:3000/{}).
+Set the request URL to the desired endpoint (http://localhost:3000/{}).
 If necessary, add any required request body parameters.
 Click the "Send" button to send the request to the API.
 The API will respond with the requested data or an error message.